stevebuik/ns-clone/README.md

 If the wrapped arg is translated into another value, for use in another cloned function, then it should transfer all the map data and assoc the new value in the :UNSAFE! key.

+## Status

+This lib is being used in a Datomic webapp, which is not yet running in Production.

+Not yet deployed to Clojars, will do so after initial feedback.

 ## Disadvantages

-Stacktraces : will be bigger because each interceptor is now a part of the stack.
+* Stacktraces : will be bigger because each interceptor is now a part of the stack.
+* Error messages : arity errors in api calls are reported by the clone namespace. not too bad since the same error would occur using the cloned namespace.
-Documentation : when you use your IDE to show doc for a clone fn, you will see the clone and not the underlying (cloned) functions doc.
+* Documentation : when you use your IDE to show doc for a clone fn, you will see the clone and not the underlying (cloned) functions doc.

 ## Ideas / Future

-This general pattern could be used to add middleware any namespace.
-Need a macro to generate the clone fns and queue factory fns i.e. less boilerplate to use this lib.
+Add a macro to generate the clone fns and queue factory fns i.e. less boilerplate to use this lib.

+The Datomic example clone needs a transact-async fn.
+My future foo is not strong enough to do this.
+If you know how to wrap a future in a future (without adding a dependency), I'd appreciate the help.

-Enhanced the logger interceptor to record the invoking function i.e. one above in the call stack.
+Enhance the logger interceptor to record the invoking function i.e. one above in the call stack.
 This will be useful when wanting to local where a cloned fn was called.

 ## Acknowledgements